Last Updated on January 4, 2022

 When most people think about recreational vehicles, the image that comes to mind is of a sprawling motorhome with all the bells and whistles.
 But what if you don’t need or want all that space?
 Enter the Class B RV—a versatile option for those who want to get out and explore without spending a fortune.

-Although priced similarly to Class A motorhomes, the Class B is gaining popularity due to the compact size and ease of parking.
+Although priced similarly to some Class A motorhomes, Class B is gaining popularity due to the compact size and ease of parking.
 Some folks even use them as a second vehicle when not traveling.
 If you are looking to purchase one, you will find those on the East Coast at a lower rate than the West Coast.
-Some people actually making a living by traveling to the East Coast, search for good RVs then drive them to the West Coast and selling it, making 10-15k on it.
+Some people actually make a living by traveling to the East Coast, searching for good RVs then driving them to the West Coast and selling it, making 10-15k on it.

 If you purchase from a dealership, be ready to haggle over the price.
 Generally, you should be able to talk them down at least 10% of the asking price or be ready to walk away.
 Either way, do not allow yourself to be pressured into purchasing something you do not really want.
 You might think the dealer is your friend but he is there to complete a sale.
 Don’t forget that.

 What Kinds of RVs are Good to Buy?

 Believe it or not, the most expensive class B is usually not the best one to buy.
 This just means that they were more expensive to purchase in the first place and sometimes, they may have been used for business purposes.

 So when looking at a used Class B RV my advice is to do your research!
 Figure out what you want before you go out there looking for it.
 Then go on the hunt, look at all your options, and try to find the best deal possible!